 Pagosa Springs, Colorado

 The Colorado town of Pagosa Springs gets its name from the area’s Great Pagosa Hot Springs, which is the world’s deepest measured geothermal hot spring.
-From this Colorado hot spring, The Springs Resort and Spa filters into 23 soaking pools of varying temperatures.
+This Colorado hot spring filters into dozens of soaking pools of varying temperatures at The Springs Resort and Spa.
 This is a fantasy land of multiple pools of stone, situated in the river and other nooks and crannies.
-Families can enjoy pools of all sizes and temperatures ranging from 83 to 114 degrees Fahrenheit.
-There are also five VIP section, adults-only pools.
+Families can enjoy pools of all sizes and temperatures ranging from 83 to 114 degrees Fahrenheit, while some pools are reserved just for adults.

-Onsite there’s a cafe and restaurant, plus a canteen for adult beverages.
-The Springs Resort offers nearly 80 rooms and suites at its hotel and adjoining inn, as well as a restaurant, retail shops, and spa amenities and services.
+On-site there’s a cafe and restaurant, plus a canteen for adult beverages.
+The Springs Resort offers 157 rooms and suites at its hotel and adjoining inn, as well as a restaurant, retail shops, and spa amenities and services.
 The hot springs pools are open 24 hours a day to all guests of the hotel, and all pools have views of the San Juan Mountains.

 3. Sand Dunes Swimming Pool and RV Park